pomdb/pomdb-go/README.md

 ## Creating a Model

-Models are used to manage the structure of collections.
+Models are used to manage the structure of objects stored in collections.
 Models are defined using structs, with `json` tags to serialize the data.

 ```go
 type User struct {